Myrmecodia: Nutrients

 Myrmecodia plants grow in tree branches and on trunks.
 In nature, Myrmecodia tubers often grow hanging downward on bare branches without significant amounts of substrate, and thus depend upon symbiosis for most nutriment.
 The plants store food and water in a greyish brown caudex that swells and grows spines over time.
 The thick, unbranched stems are covered in clypeoli and alveoli which also grow spines and are densely filled with dry bracts.

-They form a symbiotic relationship with ants and fungi; Philidris cordata (formally Iridomyrmex cordatus) is believed to be the most common ant found occupying Myrmecodia species.
+Philidris cordata (formally Iridomyrmex cordatus) is believed to be the most common ant found occupying Myrmecodia species.
 Ant plants provide habitats for ant colonies high up into the forest canopy, protecting them from the elements, and in exchange, the nutrients from the ants and the debris left by the ants be absorbed in the plant's chambers.
 The plant in addition is protected, to some extent, from predation, especially by grazing invertebrates such as slugs.
 These plants also have a built in defense against climbing animals; even a slight tap or brush against the outside of an inhabited plant causes ants to come spilling out.
 Most species of ants that live within Myrmecodia species have no sting however, but the rush of ants combined with many small bites is enough to startle and warn any potential predator.
 The most important contribution the ants make to the plants they inhabit is not protection, but feeding the plant itself.

 The organic material that the ants contribute to the plant falls into three categories; nest building material (material such as leaves, bark, or other plant matter), ant-created products (such as waste, dead enemies, or the bodies of dead ants), and the final category is food that the ants themselves consume.
 All of these waste products stored within the rough-walled chambers begin to decompose when moisture is present, and are then broken down by microbial activity and the nutrients are then taken up by intrusive adventitious roots or absorbed through wall linings (rough-walls with root "bumps" lining the chambers).
 When scientists have examined the contents of the debris chambers, it appears as if the insect parts were placed in the chambers for their nutritional purpose to the plant.
 For example, disproportionately large numbers of ant heads, containing the most nutritionally dense parts of the ant, are found in large numbers within these chambers.

 This symbiosis allows the plants to effectively gather nutrients (via the ants) from a much larger area than the roots ever could cover.
 The ants operate as a mobile feeding system for the plant which act as an "auxiliary extensive, mobile root system for the plants" that bring it concentrated organic matter high in nutrients.

 Species

-The following list of 27 species is based on The Plant List.
+As of August 2024, Plants of the World Online recognises the following 26 species: